gentoo90/winreg-rs/README.md

         * `u32` <=> `REG_DWORD`
         * `u64` <=> `REG_QWORD`
 * Iteration through key names and through values
+* Transactions
-* Serialization of rust types into/from registry (only primitives and structures for now)
+* Transacted serialization of rust types into/from registry (only primitives and structures for now)

 ## Usage